qbancoffee/emac_ivad_board_init/README.txt

 The initialization sequence was captured using a logic analyzer from “https://www.saleae.com/ “.
 Using their capture program you can probably open the saved capture files to see the actual recorded communications.
+I used version 1.2.11 on an ubuntu 14.04 machine.

 “emacIvadBoardFullComms.logicdata”
 “emacIvadBoardHalfComms.logicdata”